-Besides having a great name, Boody makes eco-friendly bottoms that are some of the best women’s hiking underwear — and the most budget-friendly pair on this list, at $10.95 each.
-They make briefs, bikinis, thongs and boy short styles with breathable, thermo-regulating and even hypoallergenic material.
+Besides having a great name, Boody makes eco-friendly bottoms that are some of the best women’s hiking underwear — and the most budget-friendly pair on this list.
+They make briefs, bikinis, thongs, and boy short styles with breathable, thermo-regulating, and even hypoallergenic material.
 Grab a pair in one of their neutral colors for a no-worries day outdoors.

 Smartwool Women’s Merino Seamless Underwear

-The Smartwool’s seamless merino underwear is just as effective at regulating your body temperature if not more, thanks to their Core Spun technology that blends merino with nylon fibers.
-In short, it has a next-to-nothing feel with a comfortable fit that won’t ride up, bunch or show panty lines.
+Smartwool’s seamless merino underwear is just as effective at regulating your body temperature as their base layer tops and bottoms if not more, thanks to their Core Spun technology that blends merino with nylon fibers.
+In short, it has a next-to-nothing feel with a comfortable fit that won’t ride up, bunch, or show panty lines.
 This pair is a little more pricey but definitely worth the investment.
-Just note that many women agree these run a little small, so you may want to size up.
+Note that many women agree these run a little small, so you may want to size up.

 ExOfficio Modern Travel Bikini Briefs